yukikitayama/music/music_composition_1.md

 **Truncation** is when any part of the end of a motif or phrase is left off (truncated).
 It works best with phrases, because motif are already too short to truncate.
 Truncating by putting rests instead of notes for example.

 **Expansion** is when any part of a motif or phrase is added on to the end of the original rhythm.
+Use a part of the original motif or phases to add.

 **Displacement** (rhythmic displacement) is accomplished by shifting a motif or a phrase over so that it begins on a different beat. **Displacement changes the sound and feel of a motif or phrase because different notes will now be stronger.**